krateoplatformops/github-provider-kog-chart/README.md

 > [!NOTE]
 > 🚫 *"Not applicable"* indicates that the operation is not supported because it probably does not make sense for the resource type.
 For example, GitHub Workflow runs are typically not updated or deleted directly; they are triggered and if a new run is needed, a new workflow run is created.

+The resources listed above are Custom Resources (CRs) defined in the `github.krateo.io` API group.
+They are used to manage GitHub resources in a Kubernetes-native way, allowing you to create, update, and delete GitHub resources using Kubernetes manifests.

 ### Resource details